maubuz/2W6-Notes/docs/wk9/layouts_grid.md

 <br>

-Below the line numbers are added to help visualise the placement:
+Below the line numbers are added to help visualize the placement:

 <br>